5 Artful Ways To Keep a Conversation Going

 In addition to refraining from asking questions that can be answered with one word, always elaborate when someone asks you a simple question.

-Providing your conversation partner with this extra information gives them more opportunities to relate to your story and ask you something else.
+Providing your conversation partner with this extra information gives them more opportunities to relate to your story and ask you something else to continue the conversation.

-It increases the likelihood that you and the person you are talking to will connect on some level and throws them a verbal lifeline when the conversation begins to stall.
+It increases the likelihood that you and the person you are talking to will connect on some level and throws them a verbal lifeline to keep a conversation going.

 You may second guess everything you ask your conversation partner, especially if this is the first time the two of you have met.
 You might be a bit more stiff and formal with someone you don't know well.